 The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

-The second is likely to be your back protector, which could, in the event of an accident, be the difference between getting up and walking away, and a life-changing injury.
+The second is likely to be your back protector, which could, in the event of an accident, be the difference between getting up and walking away and a life-changing injury.

-Whether you’re riding on the track or on the street, it’s well worth considering a bespoke back protector.
+Whether you’re riding on the track or the street, it’s well worth considering a bespoke back protector.

-Best in class back protection for a harness
+Best in class back protection

-The Forcefield Pro Sub 4 Back Protector doesn’t require a jacket and can be worn underneath any other clothing.
+Doesn’t require a jacket and can be worn underneath any other clothing.

-More importantly it offers the highest level of certified protection available on the market today.SportsBikeShop
+More importantly, it offers the highest level of CE2-certified protection available on the market today.

 Best in class back protection for an insert